interaction-lab/PyLips/docs/source/usage.rst

    from pylips.speech import RobotFace

    face = RobotFace()
+   # you may need to wait here for a minute or two to let allosaurus download on the first run

    face.say("Hello, welcome to pylips!")

 If all goes well, the face should have said the message!